concise/tmux-keylogger/README.md

 - One log file will be created in the same directory with this script.

+- When you copy and paste a large chunk of text, it will not work properly.
+  Same for the case that you type too fast...
+Though it is not a big issue for me since when I use this keylogger I am demonstrating some cmdline stuff to others and I have to prevent me from typing too fast...

 - This script is not well tested under various circumstances.
   Maybe it might break something but I haven't noticed